OCCUPATION

 PERIODICAL PUBLICATIONS

-Approximately 200 articles in popular, scholarly, and professional magazines and journals, including American Bar Association Journal, California State Bar Journal, American History Illustrated, California History, Civil War Times Illustrated, American Artist.
+Over 200 articles in popular, scholarly, and professional magazines and journals, including American Bar Association Journal, California State Bar Journal, American History Illustrated, California History, Civil War Times Illustrated, American Artist.

 See America: History and Life and Reader’s Guide to Periodical Literature for further listings.